xtofl/articles/monoid/monoid.md

 ## But Wait - There's More

-Remember: Algebraic Data Types composed of Monoids are also Monoids.
+From the treasure trove: Algebraic Data Types composed of Monoids are also Monoids.

 A `map<K, V>` resembles an 'infinite struct' of values.